 What’s the most important aspect of leadership?
 Have you thought about that?

 In my view, the most important aspect of leadership is integrity, because everything else leaders do flows from it (or its absence), followed by the courage to uphold it.

-For our book, Triple Crown Leadership, we interviewed leaders in 61 organizations in 11 countries, and sought to find out how leaders build organizations that are excellent (exceptional results and positive impacts across stakeholders), ethical (doing the right thing, even when it’s costly or hard), and enduring (standing the test of time and operating sustainably).
+For our book, Triple Crown Leadership: Building Excellent, Ethical, and Enduring Organizations, we interviewed leaders in 61 organizations in 11 countries, and sought to find out how leaders build organizations that are excellent (exceptional results and positive impacts across stakeholders), ethical (doing the right thing, even when it’s costly or hard), and enduring (standing the test of time and operating sustainably).

 During your career, your integrity will be tested.
 Have you committed to doing the right thing, even when it’s costly or hard?
 Do you have people around you with the courage to step up and ask the hard questions and push back when there are concerns?
 In her book, Fierce Conversations, Susan Scott wrote, “There is something deep within us that responds to those who level with us.”

 Think of your own leadership at its best, whether at work or in community engagements, sports, or family.
-Think of the leaders you admire, and the ones who have influenced you in lasting ways and brought out your best.
-In all cases, you are likely to find people, though not perfect, who are deeply committed to honesty, fairness, and other fundamental moral principles.
+Think of the leaders you admire.
+And the ones who have influenced you in lasting ways and brought out your best.
+In all cases, you’re likely to find people, though not perfect, who are deeply committed to honesty, fairness, and morality.
 Integrity is essential in leadership.

 “The supreme quality for leadership is unquestionable integrity.
 Without it, no real success is possible, no matter whether it is on a section gang, a football field, in an army, or in an office.” –Dwight D. Eisenhower, former five-star Army general and U.S. president

 - Traps Test (Common Traps of Living) to help you identify what’s getting in the way of your happiness and quality of life